Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Discussion

+In summary, we studied three models (Model 1, 2, 3) aimed to simulate magnetic colloids in aggregation regimes.
+Model 1 represents the standard approach, rooted in the DLVO theory, which served as reference.
+Model 2 and 3 correspond to proposed corrections in the van der Waals and electric repulsion interactions at the small-range regime.

+Our analysis revealed that better short-range interaction models can significantly change predictions about the effect of particle-size dispersity on the colloidal structure.
+Importantly, the more realistic Model 3 predicts that, at high volume fraction ($\phi = 5 \%$), size polydispersity should decrease the average first neighbor distance $\left\langle s_{1} \right\rangle$, opposite to what is expected from Models 1 and 2.
+This difference could provide an interesting direction for future experimental research.
+Experimentally identifying more realistic models for describing magnetic colloids could significantly impact the development of the field.
+It would allow for more trustworthy theoretical predictions about costly and hard-to-perform experiments, such as studying magnetic colloids in complex environments.

+Moreover, improving short-range interaction models also aids convergence of Monte Carlo simulations by reducing sampling biases.
+The main problem with the standard DLVO theory, characterized here by Model 1, is the divergence of the van der Waals energy to negative infinity as the distance between the surfaces of two particles tends to zero.
+This divergence dramatically hampers the Monte Carlo sampling of the system, as seen in the salt and pepper patterns in the heatmaps for Model 1 in Figure \ref{fig:gr_rt}.
+This happens due to van der Waals energy contribution that leads to deep energy wells at very short distances.
+Consequently, many particle pairs fall into these local minima, unrealistically reducing the overall mobility of particles during the simulations.

+We provided two different models that solve the energy divergence, improving Monte Carlo sampling compared to the conventional DLVO approach \citep{tufenkji2004deviation,Israelachvili-1992,hoek2003effect,PAULA-2007, Paula-2009,russel1991colloidal,shen2012application}.
+In particular, Model 3 is more realistic from a theoretical point of view, as it substitutes the van der Waals attraction with the cohesive energy and the Born-Mayer repulsion at short distances.
+We argue that Model 3 might have better sampling properties than Model 2: For all 3 models, the secondary energy minimum moves to smaller distances as we shift from monodisperse to polydisperse samples (Supplementary Figures S3 and S4).
+However, we only see a decrease in the average first neighbor distance $\left\langle s_{1} \right\rangle$ due to polydispersity in simulations of Model 3.
+This could be an indication of better sampling properties of Model 3 compared to Model 2.
+We still need experimental data to confirm the correctness of this prediction, as mentioned above.

-As long-range interactions might result in a system with non-extensive energy, we investigated the total energy variation with the number of particles, for a high-density ferrofluid solution.
-The results showed an approximate linearity for almost all the models studied.
-The only exception is the third model in monodisperse configuration, which contains a revised van der Waals interaction for small distances using the Born-Mayer repulsion and cohesion energies.
-This case is a borderline between the globally repulsive and globally attractive regimes, causing smaller absolute energy values.
-The real samples experimentally investigated have diameter polydispersity, which could present non-extensive thermodynamic behavior found in the results.
+As long-range interactions can lead to non-extensive energies, we investigated the change in total energy with the number of particles for a high-density ferrofluid solution, and its variation across models.
+The results showed a slight shift from linearity for all models studied, confirmed by the AIC scores of linear and nonlinear models of energy scaling with the number of particles.
+The nonlinearity was more pronounced for Model 3 in monodisperse configuration.
+This is a borderline case between the globally repulsive and attractive regimes, leading to smaller absolute energy values.
+Provided experimental validation, the models can be useful for precise identification of ideal ideal particle size to maintain the necessary colloidal structure of different applications.